 In the Foundation Stage we plan mathematical activities that address the learning objectives as set out in Development Matters and the Early Learning Goals.
 We provide opportunities for children to develop their understanding of number, measurement, pattern, shape and space through a variety of activities, both child and teacher initiated.
 This allows them to enjoy, explore, practise and talk confidently about mathematics.

 Our Mathematics curriculum is set out in year groups as defined in the National Curriculum.
 This ensures continuity and progression in our teaching.
-We have adopted the 'White Rose Maths Schemes of learning' and in Year 1 - 3 the maths scheme 'Power Maths' which weaves the three key elements of fluency, reasoning and problem solving to ensure our curriculum challenges and supports all learners.
+We have adopted the 'White Rose Maths Schemes of learning' and in Year 1 - 3 the maths scheme 'Power Maths' is used.
+These weave the three key elements of fluency, reasoning and problem solving to ensure our curriculum challenges and supports all learners.
 The daily mathematics lesson often includes:

-· demonstration, explanation and instruction by the teacher to the majority of the class;
+· demonstration, explanation and instruction by the teacher on the same objective to the whole class;

-· at least one guided group session whilst the rest of the class work independently;
+· the teacher working with a group of children whilst the rest of the class work independently;

 · mini plenaries and a final plenary to review the main teaching and learning objectives.

 At North Bradley CE Primary school we value breath of understanding over rapid acceleration into the following year group’s objectives.
-We ensure that children have a secure and deep understanding of mathematics and can apply these in a number of problem solving and real life situations before moving them on to the objectives from the next year group.
+We ensure that children have a secure and deep understanding of mathematics.
+Each maths objective is broken down into small steps which gradually develops children's understanding.
+Teachers ensure children understand each step before moving onto the next.

 “Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content” (NC 2014).